frantic0/sema-engine/README.md

 To compile the livecode, you need to do it against its grammar language specification, with the `compile` function.
 Only then you can inject the resulting code in the engine and evaluate it.

-For the JS code, we provide `getBloc`, an utility function that pulls code from an editor's block.
-Blocks in Codemirror editor instance are delimited by `____`.
+For the JS code, we provide `getBlock`, an utility function that pulls code from an editor block.
+Blocks in a Codemirror editor instance are delimited by `____` (3 or more underscores).

 ```
   const evalLiveCode = () => {